 You will be able to make routes of nativity scenes and guided visits by the Alcázar and the Cathedral.
 In addition, you can visit the Christmas exhibition of converted sweets.

 For the little ones, Sevilla has a range of activities, for example, the marine animal parade that runs along Avenida de la Constitución on 28th and 29th December at 8 pm.

 We cannot forget the many Christmas concerts that take place at Christmas time from November 29th.

-Seville has many things to do, to enjoy and to see, which will make even a simple walk through the historic centre wonderful.
-The city has Christmas lights and decorations that extend to any point in the city and make it beautiful.
+Seville has many things to do, enjoy and see that will make even a simple stroll through the historic centre wonderful.
+The city has Christmas lights and decorations that extend to every part of the city and make it beautiful.

-In addition, you can go for a walk in places where there are light shows, in which you will enjoy the bell-ringing choirs that with their flamenco art make the traditional carols sound different, which will make the little ones’ Christmas very pleasant.
+You can also stroll through places where there are light shows, where you will enjoy the choirs of bell ringers who, with their flamenco art, make traditional carols sound in a different way, which will make Christmas very pleasant for the little ones.

 If there is something special about Christmas it is full of small traditional details, such as the Nativity scene.
 In Seville, you can go on a route where you can see the many nativity scenes that are set up for these festivities.
 You can find them in convents, churches, associations, or companies in the city.

 We would like to highlight some of the most striking nativity scenes.
 Among these we can highlight the Hebrew crib of the San Juan de Dios hospital, the Cribs whose secondary figures are the Easter Steps, the Playmobil crib or the living crib organised by the Soledad de Alcalá del Río brotherhood.